-Published six times a year, NiC provides a platform for members of the conservation community to share the latest research, interviews and reviews; to promote new events, products and opportunities; and to call for papers, ideas and involvement.
-NiC also provides updates from the IIC Council and regional groups.
+Published six times a year, News in Conservation provides a platform for the wider conservation community to share the latest research, interviews and reviews; to promote new events, products and opportunities; and to call for papers, ideas and involvement.
+NiC also provides updates from the IIC Council, IIC Fellows and Members as well as IIC Regional groups.

 Get connected!
 Download the most recent NiC here: https://www.iiconservation.org/

 All past NiC issues are archived and available for download here: https://www.iiconservation.org/publications/nic